ryzaer/ini-style-php-router/README.md

 php index.php [clear:command]                  ← Sintax to clear template caches
 ```

-After `php index.php make:handlers config` is executed, your structure folders will be like this
+Execute `php index.php make:ini config` and `php index.php make:handlers config`, your structure folders will be like this

 ```txt
 /your-app